ntBre/misc/README.md

 points a Cartesian pbqff calculation would entail, so it's pretty cluttered from that.
 The actual matrix visualization part may be more broadly applicable though.

+## stripcite
+stripcite is a very basic tool for grabbing the \cite{} commands out of a LaTeX document